Unicode equivalence: Algorithms

 Unicode provides standard normalization algorithms that produce a unique (normal) code point sequence for all sequences that are equivalent; the equivalence criteria can be either canonical (NF) or compatibility (NFK).
 Since one can arbitrarily choose the representative element of an equivalence class, multiple canonical forms are possible for each equivalence criterion.
-Unicode provides two normal forms that are semantically meaningful for each of the two compatibility criteria: the composed forms NFC and NFKC, and the decomposed forms NFD and NFKD.
+Unicode provides two normal forms that are semantically meaningful for each of the two compatibility criteria: the composed forms NFC and NFKC and the decomposed forms NFD and NFKD.
 Both the composed and decomposed forms impose a canonical ordering on the code point sequence, which is necessary for the normal forms to be unique.

-In order to compare or search Unicode strings, software can use either composed or decomposed forms; this choice does not matter as long as it is the same for all strings involved in a search, comparison, etc. On the other hand, the choice of equivalence criteria can affect search results.
+To compare or search Unicode strings, software can use either composed or decomposed forms; the choice does not matter as long as it is the same for all strings involved in a search, comparison, etc. On the other hand, the choice of equivalence criteria can affect search results.
 For instance, some typographic ligatures like U+FB03, Roman numerals like U+2168 and even subscripts and superscripts, e.g. U+2075 have their own Unicode code points.
-Canonical normalization (NF) does not affect any of these, but compatibility normalization (NFK) will decompose the ffi ligature into the constituent letters, so a search for U+0066 as substring would succeed in an NFKC normalization of U+FB03 but not in NFC normalization of U+FB03.
-Likewise when searching for the Latin letter (U+0049) in the precomposed Roman numeral (U+2168).
+Canonical normalization (NF) does not affect any of those, but compatibility normalization (NFK) decomposes the ffi ligature into the constituent letters and so a search for U+0066 as substring would succeed in an NFKC normalization of U+FB03 but not in NFC normalization of U+FB03.
+The same is true when searching for the Latin letter (U+0049) in the precomposed Roman numeral (U+2168).
 Similarly, the superscript (U+2075) is transformed to (U+0035) by compatibility mapping.